 Vegans Can Drink It Too!

 If you’re a vegan, the idea of pouring milk over cultures and letting it sit on your countertop for a day so that you can drink it down probably repulses you.
-The good news is that you don’t necessarily need milk to make this magical drink – Water kefir is a thing, and you should definitely try it out (and then let me know how it goes, because I’m curious by nature).
+The good news is that you don’t need milk to make this magical drink – Water kefir is a thing, and you should try it out (and then let me know how it goes, because I’m curious by nature).

 Have you ever tried kefir?
 Better yet, how do you get your probiotics – Through things like kefir and yogurt or do your prefer to take a daily probiotic capsule?
 Have you noticed any positive effects since you started taking care of your gut?
 If so, let us know what they are in the comments section below – We always love hearing what you have to say!